If you’ve been asking, “Why am I not getting better at running?” you’re not alone!

 He was right.

-After trying it out and seeing a lot of improvement, I totally abandoned the nose-breathing practice by my freshman year of high school cross country season.
+After trying it out and seeing a lot of improvement, I totally abandoned the nose-breathing practice by my high school freshman year cross country season.

 However, the summer after my freshman year, I was running with a teammate when I realized she also didn’t breathe through her mouth at all.
 Only through her nose.